MoF-Skeena-Research/BEC_Classification_Analysis/README.md

-# Vegetation_Classification
+# BEC_Hierarchy Vegetation Classification Analysis
-Scripts for Building or Assessing the Vegetation Classification of BEC
+Scripts for Building or Assessing the Vegetation Classification Hierarchy of BEC

 The flow of the scripts is
-0. Import data from Vpro and create optional roll-ups for analyses (species lumping)
+###0.
+Import data from Vpro and create optional roll-ups for analyses (species lumping)

 Optionally : generate some new working units by cluster analysis if no site unit classification has been developed